801 Elgin Street, Amarillo TX, 79118

 The Bible Answer to the Question, “Is an Incorporated 501(c)(3) or 508 Church a Church of Christ?”
 (Prepared for a talk given at the September 16-19 Liberty Baptist Church of Albuquerque, NM, Southwest Baptist Heritage Camp Meeting.
 Click here to go to Part I of the video of that presentation.
 Click here to go to Part II of that presentation, “Why a Church Is Not a Business.”
 Part II was removed from Part I. In Part II, Jerald Finney invited Evangelist and Pastor Terry Woodside to tell his story which demonstrates that a church which is a non-legal entity cannot be sued in America.
 Click here to go to the page which has links to all sermons and presentations at that meeting.)

 Many new audio teachings will be added starting in January 2018 at: Video Lectures on Church State Relationship.
 These lectures will accompany the short written lessons which are being posted at: Written lessons on Church State Relationship.

-To listen to a lecture by Jerald Finney on August 26, 2012 at Old Paths Baptist Church in Fayetville, Tennessee on the 16th anniversary of that church and also the day the church finalized their change from incorporated 501(c)(3) religious organization and legal entity to a non-legal, spiritual enity only:
+To listen to a lecture by Jerald Finney on August 26, 2012 at Old Paths Baptist Church on the day the church finalized their change from incorporated 501(c)(3) religious organization and legal entity to a non-legal, spiritual enity only:

 For Jerald Finney’s message to OPBC on April 10, 2016 which dealt with his article on this conflict submitted to the Northfield News and related matters click: